Admit rate has ranged 44%–85% over the last 5 years — notably volatile. Source: IPEDS via Urban Institute.

 Acceptance & SAT from Common Data Set / IPEDS; net price, earnings & graduation from the U.S. Dept. of Education College Scorecard.
 Figures lag ~1–2 years — verify with the school.

 Auburn University blends Southern charm with academic rigor, offering a powerhouse combination of nationally ranked programs, fierce school spirit, and a tight-knit campus community.
-Known for its strong business and engineering programs, Auburn delivers robust outcomes—82% graduation rates and median earnings of $73,151—while maintaining a 44% acceptance rate that favors in-state applicants.
-The university’s 'family atmosphere' and 500+ student organizations create a vibrant, tradition-rich experience.
+Known for its strong business and engineering schools, it delivers robust outcomes with an 82% graduation rate and median earnings of $65,337, all while maintaining a 46% acceptance rate.
+The university’s 'family atmosphere' and 500+ student organizations create a vibrant, tradition-rich experience anchored by a 1260–1390 SAT middle 50% range.

 Test-optional — scores considered if submitted